khaliun20/academy_management_system/README.md

 1. Design and implement the client/server architecture
 2. Design and implement the client/server communication protocol
 3. Model and View of the server side MVC architecture
-4. I also took part in the overall model design process!
+4. I also took part in the overall design processes for our models!